 Choosing Watermarking Software

 Watermarking photos is a pretty easy process, as long as you have the right software.
 Within a few minutes, you probably can complete watermarking on dozens of your photos.
-You have a variety of options for watermarking your photos with software.
+You have a variety of options for how to watermark your photos with software.
 Here are some of your watermarking software options.

 - Adobe Photoshop.
 Adding a text watermark in Photoshop is very easy.
 Just use the Type tool and place a text string over the photo in gray.
 Edit the text to make it look like you want.